CodeSalvageO/NC-Vanilla/README.md

 # NC-Vanilla
-A Linux distro loosely based off of cashier machine operating systems.
+A Linux distro application loosely based off of cashier machine operating systems.

+Setup

+In the terminal, type
+#bash